limitlessloop/vets.gov-status/scripts/migration_status/FCS Hadoop.md

 Task                                              | Status    | Comments (only if yellow or red)
 ------------                                      | --------- | -------------
 ISSO assigned                                     |      | Joe Fourcade for ECSO; need project team ISSO name
-Tailoring plan (for exit criteria and checklists) approved by ECSO and application owner         |       |
 Application workload and compute / network requirements documented                 |  Green     |in progress ITOPs (Chris) validates workload compute / network requirements                 |       |
 Confirmed RACI and roles (per the CONOPS)                 | Green      | ECSO working on RACI; need updated CONOPS